allay-mc/mcfn/README.md

 [mcscript](https://mcscript.stevertus.com/) for Java Edition, `mcfn` extends the `mcfunction` format with several macros to avoid repetitive tasks in a readable way.

-`mcfn` primarily makes use of the `execute` and `scoreboard` commands which make it possible to have conditions.
+`mcfn` primarily makes use of the `execute` and `scoreboard` commands which make it possible to achieve conditions at runtime.

 ## Installtion